judithmorgan/chemicals-in-cosmetics/README.md

 The analysis includes the following questions:

-1) Count of each chemical in the dataset
+1) How many times did each unique chemical appear in the dataset?

 ````sql
 SELECT chemicalname, COUNT(*) AS chemicalcount